prashant-kikani/prashant-kikani.github.io/_posts/2020-12-5-how-to-solve-a-problem.markdown

 <br/>

-Solving big problems that makes people's lives happier and better, gives a unique meaning to life.
+Solving big problems that makes people's lives <a href="https://prashantkikani.com/blog/happy-life" target="_blank">happier</a> and better, gives a unique <a href="https://prashantkikani.com/blog/meaning-of-life" target="_blank">meaning to life</a>.
 Society will reward you with money and respect if you have solved big problems or even have tried to solve big things.
 Every company is doing it - "solving big problems".
 - Google is solving the problem of making all the information available to everyone freely.
 - Amazon is solving the problem of delivering everything you want in less than a day with minimum cost.